prakhar1989/prakhar1989/README.md

 ### Hello 👋

-I'm Prakhar, a software engineer working on [Firebase Studio](https://firebase.studio) at Google!
-I live in San Francisco and love building awesome tools for developers.
+I'm Prakhar, a software engineer working on building awesome developer tools at Google!
 To know more about me visit [my website](https://prakhar.me).

-Outside of work, I'm also post guitar covers on my [YouTube](https://www.youtube.com/@PrakharPlaysGuitars) channel.
+Outside of work, I'm also post guitar covers on my [YouTube](https://www.youtube.com/@PrakharPlaysGuitars) channel and [take some pictures](https://photos.prakhar.me)

 Thanks for stopping by!